OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 #### Remote Environments

 **Steps for Remote Environments**: In some cases you want certain steps to be executed in the `Production` environment.
 But now that the `Production` environment is owned by the `Prod Space`, your `DevTest Space` doesn't know the `Production` environment exists!
-How can you tailor your deployment process for environments owned by other spaces?
+How can you tailor your deployment process for environments owned by other Spaces?
 Imagine if you could add a **Remote Environment** to the `DevTest Space`.
 This remote environment would be like a placeholder for the real `Production` environment.
-Octopus could even name it `Prod Space: Production` so we are all clear about the ownership of this environment. _Think of this like namespaces: so you can have a `Production` environment in multiple spaces._ Now you would be able to scope steps to `Prod Space: Production`, and those steps will be run when a release is eventually deployed to that environment.
+Octopus could even name it `Prod Space: Production` so we are all clear about the ownership of this environment. _Think of this like nameSpaces: so you can have a `Production` environment in multiple Spaces._ Now you would be able to scope steps to `Prod Space: Production`, and those steps will be run when a release is eventually deployed to that environment.

 **Variable values for Remote Environments**: We can also imagine a case where you already know a handful of the variable values required for the `Production` environment (perhaps they aren't secret).
 Now you would be able to set those values in your `DevTest Space`, scope them to `Prod Space: Production` and they will be used when a release is eventually deployed to that environment.

-### Publishing releases to other spaces
+### Publishing releases to other Spaces

-- Bundles the release to be promoted to a specific remote space
+- Bundles the release to be promoted to a specific remote Space
 - Could be the same person as Project Contributor, or could be the same person as Release Acceptor/Approver/Deployer depending on your security model

-### Subscribing to releases from other spaces
+### Subscribing to releases from other Spaces

-### Importing releases into your space
+### Importing releases into your Space

 - Import the release bundle
 - Choose a lifecycle